Back to Blog

 What It's Actually Like to Have a Doctor Available 24/7

-So let me tell you what it actually looks like in real life — not in the abstract, but in the specific, ordinary moments that turn out to matter more than you'd expect.
+So let me describe what it actually looks like in real life, in the specific ordinary moments that turn out to matter more than you'd expect.

-It's 9:47 PM on a Sunday.
-You've been feeling an uncomfortable tightness in your chest for the past hour.
-It started after a long, stressful week and a heavier-than-usual dinner.
+It's 9:47 p.m. on a Sunday.
+You've had an uncomfortable tightness in your chest for the past hour.
+It started after a stressful week and a heavier than usual dinner.
 You've had something like this before.
 It's probably nothing.

 Without a concierge doctor: You have three options.
-You can wait until Monday morning and try to get a same-day appointment (good luck).
-You can call an after-hours nurse line and explain your symptoms to someone reading from a script.
-Or you can drive to the emergency room, sit for three to four hours, have your blood drawn and your heart monitored, and leave at 1 AM with a bill for $3,200 and a diagnosis of acid reflux.
+Wait until Monday and try to get a same-day appointment.
+Call an after-hours nurse line and explain symptoms to someone reading from a script.
+Or drive to the ER, sit for three or four hours, have your blood drawn and your heart monitored, and leave at 1 a.m. with a $3,200 bill and a diagnosis of acid reflux.

 With a concierge doctor: You send a text.
-In fifteen minutes, your phone rings.
-Your doctor — who knows you, knows your stress levels this month, knows you've had this before — walks through the symptom picture with you.
+In 15 minutes your phone rings.
+I know you, I know your stress level this month, I know you've had something like this before.
+We walk through the symptom picture.
 Are you sweating?
 Is it radiating anywhere?
 How's your breathing?
-Within a few minutes, there's a real clinical assessment happening, not triage theater.
+Within a few minutes there's a real clinical assessment happening, not triage theater.

 Maybe the answer is: "This sounds like GERD and anxiety.
-Take some antacid, try this breathing exercise, and text me in an hour if anything changes."
-Maybe it's: "I want you to go get checked out tonight — I'll call ahead."
+Take an antacid, try this breathing exercise, and text me in an hour if anything changes."
+Maybe it's: "Go get checked out tonight.
+I'll call ahead."
 Either way, you know.
 The uncertainty lifts.

 That's what 24/7 access actually is.

-You're leaving for a week in Peru on Thursday.
+You're leaving for Peru on Thursday.
 High altitude, different time zone, a long flight.
 You take a blood pressure medication and a daily aspirin.
-You've been reading things online that concern you about altitude and blood pressure, but you're not sure what's true and what's forum anxiety.
+You've been reading things online that worry you about altitude and blood pressure, but you can't tell what's real and what's forum anxiety.

-With a concierge doctor: You send a message on Saturday, whenever the thought occurs to you.
-By Sunday you have a real answer — what to watch for at altitude, whether you should adjust your dose, what to bring just in case, which symptoms warrant cutting the trip short.
+With a concierge doctor: You send a message Saturday, whenever the thought occurs to you.
+By Sunday you have a real answer: what to watch for at altitude, whether to adjust your dose, what to bring just in case, which symptoms warrant cutting the trip short.
 You leave on Thursday actually prepared.

 This kind of thing happens more than you'd think.
-Travel health, medication questions, "is this rash normal," "should I be worried about this" — these aren't emergencies.
-They're the low-level background noise of having a body and a life.
-With traditional care, they either get dropped or they become mini-crises.
+Travel questions, medication questions, "is this rash normal," "should I be worried about this."
+Not emergencies.
+Just the background noise of having a body and a life.
+With traditional care these either get dropped or turn into mini-crises.
 With a concierge doctor, they get handled.

-With a concierge doctor: Your doctor saw the result before you did.
-Or they see your portal notification at the same time you do and reach out first.
+With a concierge doctor: I saw the result before you did, or I see the portal notification at the same time and reach out first.
 Either way, the call comes before the panic sets in.
-The result gets explained in plain language — what it means, why it happened, what the next step is, and whether any of it is actually worrying.
+The result gets explained in plain language: what it means, why it happened, what the next step is, and whether it's actually worrying.
 Usually it isn't.
-But you didn't have to spend a night not knowing.
+But you don't spend a night not knowing.

 You're in Boca.
-Your mother is in the guest bedroom visiting for the holidays.
-It's 2:15 AM and she's just fallen getting up to use the bathroom.
+Your mother is visiting for the holidays, staying in the guest bedroom.
+It's 2:15 a.m. and she fell getting up to use the bathroom.
 She says she's fine.
 She probably is fine.
 But she's 78, she's on a blood thinner, and she hit her hip.

 You're scared.

-Without a concierge doctor: You call 911 because you don't know what else to do, which means an ambulance, a midnight ER visit, hours of waiting, and an exhausted, frightened 78-year-old getting poked and prodded until dawn.
+Without a concierge doctor: You call 911 because you don't know what else to do.
+That means an ambulance, a midnight ER visit, hours of waiting, and an exhausted, frightened 78-year-old being poked and prodded until dawn.
 Maybe necessary.
 Maybe not.

-With a concierge doctor: You call.
-Your doctor talks to you, asks you to describe how she fell, what she hit, whether she lost consciousness, how she's moving now.
-Walks you through a brief assessment.
-If there's any real concern — head injury, hip fracture, neurological change — the answer is unambiguous: call 911.
-But if she's moving well, her thinking is clear, and the fall was mechanical?
-You get clear instructions for monitoring her overnight, what to watch for, and when to escalate.
-You get back to sleep.
+With a concierge doctor: You call me.
+I ask you to describe how she fell, what she hit, whether she lost consciousness, how she's moving now.
+I walk through a brief assessment.
+If there's any real concern (head injury, suspected hip fracture, neurologic change), the answer is unambiguous: call 911.
+If she's moving well, thinking clearly, and the fall was mechanical, you get clear instructions for monitoring overnight, what to watch for, and when to escalate.
+You go back to sleep.

-The difference isn't that your concierge doctor has magical powers.
-It's that you have access to clinical judgment at the moment you need it, instead of at 9 AM the next business day.
+The difference isn't that I have magical powers.
+It's that you have access to clinical judgment at the moment you need it, instead of at 9 a.m. the next business day.
+(And if a morning house call makes sense to lay eyes on her, I come.)

-This one is less dramatic, but it matters just as much.
+This one is less dramatic and matters just as much.

-You have high blood pressure and some anxiety.
-Every year you see your doctor for your annual visit.
-You get fifteen minutes.
-Your prescriptions get renewed.
+You have hypertension and some anxiety.
+Each year you see your doctor for an annual visit.
+Fifteen minutes.
+Prescriptions get renewed.
 You leave without quite addressing everything you wanted to talk about.

 With a concierge doctor: The relationship is different from the start.
-Your doctor actually knows you — not from a chart, but from real conversations over time.
-When your blood pressure spikes during a difficult stretch at work, you can mention it and get a response that accounts for the full picture.
+I actually know you, not from a chart but from real conversations over time.
+When your blood pressure spikes during a difficult stretch at work, you mention it and get a response that accounts for the full picture.
 When you want to try tapering off a medication, you have a partner to do that with.
 When something changes, you don't have to fight for an appointment to discuss it.

-This is what changes most about having a doctor available 24/7: it's not just emergencies.
+This is what changes most about 24/7 access: it's not just emergencies.
 It's the ongoing management of your health with someone who's actually present for it.

-Concierge medicine membership varies by practice, but typically runs between $2,400 and $5,000 per year — roughly $200 to $400 per month.
+A fair question.
+Concierge memberships vary by practice, typically in the range of $2,400 to $5,000 a year, roughly $200 to $400 per month.
 That sounds significant until you compare it to:

 • The cost (financial and psychological) of getting inadequate answers